JocaPC/jquery-view-engine/README.md

     </ul>
 </div>
 ```

+You need a **minimal time** to learn how to use **JQVN** template language because it is plain/well-known HTML.
+There are no placeholders such as {{Name}} or <% Name %> and no restriction in HTML such as forbidden attributes.
+If you have HTML/CSS specialist who create HTML code/prototype - you can directly use their code as a template without rewriting.
+Also, HTML/CSS designers completely unfamiliar with JavaScript/front-end development can directly change the template.

-Then, you need a JavaScript object that will be used to populate the template:
+Once you define a template, you need a JavaScript object that will be used to populate it:
 ```javascript
 {   Title: "JQVN"
     Desc: "The simplest view engine",
     Tags: ["View engine", "JavaScript", "SPA"]
 }
 ```
-And the result would be:
+The result that you would like to see is:
 ```html
 <div id="template">
     <h1 id="Name">JQVN</h1>